 Academic Department: Old Dominion University Biological Sciences

 Wisman, J. (2018).
 Potential Interaction Analysis of Offshore Wind Energy Areas and Breeding Avian Species on the US Mid-Atlantic Coast.
-Master's of Science, Old Dominion University.
+Master's Thesis, Old Dominion University.